 I really enjoy eating in restaurants.
 Don’t get me wrong, I certainly don’t do it every night; once a week is more likely.
-I also don’t eat in high-end restaurants.
+I also don’t eat in high-end restaurants (even my financial “vices” aren’t very scandalous).
 To me, a modestly priced meal out once or twice a week is well worth it.

 I enjoy it for two reasons:

 The social side – London is such a huge city it’s not always feasible to have dinner around a friend’s house.
 I love catching up with friends over a nice meal.

 I do not enjoy cooking.

 Where food is concerned, I cut back by nearly always taking my lunch into work (yes, that old chestnut) because to me, spending money on a sandwich from Pret every day is a waste.
 But in the spirit of this post, if your vice is sandwiches from Pret then don’t let the frugal living mob guilt you into quitting.

 The once-in-a-while one: expensive travel/holidays